A Training-Free Style-Personalization via SVD-Based Feature Decomposition: Future work and limitations

-While our current method focuses on style-personalized image generation, it carries strong potential for extension to other domains and various fields.
-Our detailed analysis of scale-wise autoregressive model's architecture in Sec. \ref{sec:analysis} has revealed key stage that capture essential information and confirmed that query features primarily contain content information, largely disentangled from style.
-We believe that this analysis opens up several promising future directions, enabling more precise and effective control over style, content, or specific visual attributes in personalized image generation.
+Our work presents a training-free style-personalized image generation framework grounded in a comprehensive analysis of a scale-wise autoregressive model.
+By identifying a key step that significantly influences the output image and demonstrating that dominant singular components of its feature space effectively capture style information, we establish a principled mechanism for style extraction and injection.
+We believe that this analysis opens up several promising future directions, enabling more precise and flexible control over style, content, and other visual attributes in personalized image generation systems.

+Despite these strengths, our method faces limitations when the style reference image contains heterogeneous or conflicting stylistic attributes (e.g., mixed artistic media or multiple visual motifs), as it lacks an explicit mechanism to disentangle and selectively transfer specific sub-styles.
+Since our style extraction relies on dominant singular components, the injected style may reflect a blended representation of multiple styles rather than a feature representing a single, isolated style.
+Future research could incorporate localized style decomposition, spatially variant basis representations, or user-guided selection to enable more fine-grained style control.